shashanalibaba/Ali-2/README.md

-# Ali-2
-##this notebook will be mainly used for the capstone project.
+# This notebook will be mainly used for the capstone project.